Letters from John Hardie to his family, 1917-1918 - Part 6

 breaking through.
 I knew how strong the line was

-Parschendale to [Brantieres?], and considered if i
+Paschendale to Armentieres and considered if it

 holding these positions only kept their eyes open. an